cybwan/springboot-bookstore-demo/README.md

 All modules will run with profiles `dev` and `consul` by default.
 You can change it with `-Dspring.profiles.active=xxx` option.

+> - `dev` profile will assign different port for each module.
-> `dev` profile will assign different port for each module. `consul` profile will register the service to Consul server.
+> - `prod` profile will assign same port 14001 for each module.
+It suits for running in Kubernetes.
+> - `consul` profile will register the service to Consul server.
+Combining with `dev` profile, its address is `localhost:8500`.
+Combining with `prod` profile, its address is `consul.default:8500`.

 ### Build docker image